Improving Business Writing Skills for Better Sales Letters and Sales Proposals

 Use the 'stranger' test.
 It is much more reliable than the 'friend' test.
 Put your headline in front of an appropriate stranger and gauge their reaction.
 It is much harder to find an appropriate stranger than and appropriate friend or peer, but well worth the effort.
 Why not do both?

-If the first line the eye falls upon fails to inspire the reader to continue, ditch it and start again.
+If your headline fails to inspire the testers and cause them to read on, ditch it and start again.

 Use the body of the letter to expand on the benefits of your proposition.
 Contrary to traditional thinking, business writing that uses dynamic language is more effective.
 It uses fewer words, is easier to read, and conveys pace, even excitement.
 Use the active rather than passive voice and avoid using uncommon words or jargon.